quietui/quiet/docs/docs/components/dialog.md

 ### Styling dialogs

 Dialogs come with a simple, minimal appearance.
 Feel free to customize them with your own styles.
-Here's a quick way to turn a dialog into an action sheet.
+Here's a quick way to turn a dialog into an action sheet which work great on smaller devices.

 ```html {.example}
 <quiet-dialog class="action-sheet" placement="bottom" id="dialog__styling">